 What is video telematics?

-• Watch livestreams of any vehicle camera system;
+• Watch live streams of any vehicle camera system;

 • Receive notifications and clips when a special event happens, such as harsh braking;